johnb30/hermes/README.md

 `(boot2docker shellinit)`.

 Then its as simple as `sudo docker-compose up`.
 You can pass it the `-d` flag to run it in the background.
-If you want to kill the containers just issues `sudo docker-compose kill`.
+If you want to kill the containers just issue `sudo docker-compose kill`.
 To test if the api is working you can use cURL:

 ```bash